calacademy-research/bioawk.CAS/DOC/README.md

 ``FILENUMBER`` added as variable that counts the files being processed.
 Useful when multiple files processed with different actions for each.

 The ``FNR==NR`` test is usually sufficient to check that the first file is being processed.
-However, if the first file is empty and the second file is not the test fails and reports true for the second file not the first as intended.
+However, if the first file is empty and the second file is not the test fails and reports true for the second file not the first as intended. ``FILENUMBER==1`` for the first file and ``FILENUMBER==2`` for the second will work even if one of the files has no lines (i.e., records).

 ### Functions added to bioawk ###